 The re-named Toronto Joint Labour Committee for Human Rights (TJLCHR) developed anti-racism material and presentations for union events and the annual Labour Day parade.
 It carried out a series of test cases, visiting hotels, restaurants and clubs to challenge discriminatory practices.
 Its work with community activists helped win the Ontario Fair Employment Practices Act in 1951 – some of the earliest human rights legislation in North America.

 In 1954 a delegation of 35 leaders from Toronto’s Black community, including Armstrong and Grizzle, travelled to Ottawa to demand reform of Canada’s racist immigration laws.
 Donna Hill, secretary of the Committee (mother of author Lawrence Hill and singer Dan Hill) prepared the brief for the delegation.

 That same year, TJLCHR lent its support to Black residents of Dresden Ontario.
 Discrimination was rampant in the town, with restaurants and hair salons refusing to serve Black customers.
-Numerous complaints were filed, and Bromley Armstrong and Roth Lor went to Dresden Ontario to run a test case under the new Fair Accommodations Act.
+Numerous complaints were filed, and Bromley Armstrong and Ruth Lor went to Dresden Ontario to run a test case under the new Fair Accommodations Act.
 The McKay’s Cafe case garnered widespread media attention and ended up in the courts.
 McKay was fined, and eventually obeyed the law.
 These stories are captured in the Labour Council videos “Welcome to Dresden” and “Welcome to Canada”.